shmyaksi/installation-grafana/README.md

 <code> sudo apt-get update </code>

 <code> sudo apt-get install docker.io</code>
-<blockquote>Note: here and futher we use <code>sudo</code> before each command, that allow you to interact with a system as a superuser on Linux.
+<blockquote>Note: here and further we use <code>sudo</code> before each command, that allows us to interact with a system as a superuser on Linux.
 If you use other OS, you don't need to type <code>sudo</code>
 </blockquote>

 **Step 2.** Then we download the docker Grafana image from the online repository: